MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 ---
 # Set Up Reminder Terms and Levels

-You can use reminders to remind customers about overdue amounts. [!INCLUDE [reminder-terms](includes/reminder-terms.md)]
+You can use reminders to remind customers about overdue amounts and request payment. [!INCLUDE [reminder-terms](includes/reminder-terms.md)]

 > [!TIP]
 > After you set up reminder terms and levels, you can include them in automated processes for creating, issuing, and sending reminders.
 To learn more about the automated process, go to [Automate reminders in collections](finance-automate-reminders.md).